rapidsms/rapidsms/docs/tutorial/tutorial04.rst

     $ pip install -r requirements/base.txt

-That will pull in a few dependencies of rapidsms-tropo.
+That will pull in rapidsms-tropo, along with its dependencies.

 Configure RapidSMS and the backend